ibogle/homeworlds/README.md

 # homeworlds
 Efficient representation of the tabletop game homeworlds, intended for eventual AI consumption

-Uses a bitwise representation packed into two 64-bit integers, with 9 bitmasks to determine appropriate context:
+Uses a bitwise representation packed into one 64-bit integer:
-  - Board state is represented by 72 bits, 36 for the bank, 36 for the playable area.
-  - The player mask determines the owner of ships and homeworlds
+  - bank_mask determines if the piece is currently in the bank
+  - size_mask[0-2] determines which size a piece is, and never changes
+  - color_mask[0-3] determines which color a piece is, and never changes
-  - The star mask determines which pieces in play are stars; These are the first piece, followed by the ships at the star
+  - star_mask determines which pieces are stars
-  - The size masks (1,2,3) determine which pieces are which size
+  - player_mask[0-1] determines which pieces belong to which players
+    - stars in general belong to neither player, homeworlds are the exception
-  - The color masks (red,green,blue,yellow) determine which pieces are which color
+  - at_star_mask[0-17] holds information about which pieces are currently at which star
+    - ids here are translated to the star's piece by using the star_position array
+    - the star is included in this mask, allowing easy checking of whether a player's ship has access to a power at a given star

 TODO, and miscellaneous thoughts:

-  - If there are masks for each extant star, it will be easy to form conditionals to test whether actions are possible.
-     The upper-bound for the possible number of stars is 2 + (36-4)/2 = 18, meaning I'd need 18 additional masks for this, potentially.
-     2x the number of masks I currently have.
-Rough!

-  - The movement rules aren't exactly straightforward to implement from what I have here.
-I suppose `star_mask & size_mask` can tell
-     _if_ there are valid move actions that can take place, but not where they are, precisely.
-I need to turn a one-hot binary uint64 into the indicies that are nonzero, sounds annoying to me.

-  - Movement means that if a ship at a new star moves to an old one, I need to scooch all newer stars over one to accommodate the new ship.
-Even worse for multi-yellow sacrifices, but maybe I can process those in serial instead of parallel.

-  - Might make sense to keep a count of stars, and star-specific stuff to make it easy to execute the scooch

-  - To propose a move is not to make the move, so could it make sense to develop a string-based method for describing moves, and letting the board execute them in the easiest way?
-For this to work, I'd need to name the stars (at least number them), so that they can be referred to.

-  - Sounds like I just need to name the stars from left-to-right, without unique names (the numbers will be context sensitive based on how many stars exist right now).
+  - Finish implementing moves.
+Need higher level function for general actions, that executes ship and sacrifice actions.
+    - Ship actions are essentially a special case of sacrifice action.
+No precondition for losing a ship, and only a single action of any type.

+  - Checking if a ship of a certain color is present at a star is a generalizable check, should do that to avoid code duplication
+    - return true if a ship owned by player or the star is a certain color, false otherwise

 AI notes: